12 Most Affordable Online Colleges – Cheap Options in 2026

 6) Florida International University

-For another Florida option, Florida International University offers residents a 30-hour yearly credit load for $6,757.65.
-Non-residents should expect to pay about $19,156.65.
-In 2022, 26% of Florida International undergraduates were enrolled exclusively in distance education.
+Another affordable online college in the Sunshine State, Florida International University offers residents a 30-hour yearly credit load for $6,168.65.
+Non-residents should expect to pay about $18,566.65.
+If you factor in fees, online tuition is about the same ($7,068 and $19,466 respectively).
+Either way, FIU is a great deal.
+In 2023, 24.8% of Florida International undergraduates were enrolled exclusively in distance education.

 7) Eastern New Mexico University

-In-state Eastern New Mexico undergraduates pay $3,369 a semester for tuition and fees, which comprises 12-18 credit hours.
-Meanwhile, out-of-state students and those in the Western Undergraduate Exchange (WUE) are charged $4,359.
-On top of these costs, a $17 charge is added for every credit hour of online classes.
-In 2021, 98% of Eastern New Mexico students at the Main Campus were enrolled exclusively in distance education.
+In-state Eastern New Mexico undergraduates pay $3,537 a semester for tuition and fees, which comprises 12-18 credit hours.
+Meanwhile, out-of-state students and those in the Western Undergraduate Exchange (WUE) are charged $4,527.
+In 2022, 53% of Eastern New Mexico students at the Main Campus were enrolled exclusively in distance education.

 8) Western New Mexico University

-At Western New Mexico University, residents pay $3,933.84 per semester for a load of 12 credit hours.
-Non-residents should expect to pay around $7,177.08.
-In 2021, 36% of Western New Mexico students were enrolled exclusively in distance education.
+At Western New Mexico University, residents pay $4,909.80 per semester for a load of 15 online credit hours.
+Non-residents should expect to pay around $8,963.85.
+In 2021, 29% of Western New Mexico students were enrolled exclusively in distance education.

 9) University of Wisconsin – Green Bay

-Wisconsin residents at the Marinette, Manitowoc and Sheboygan campuses will pay around $3,595.59 per semester for 12-18 hour credits.
-Meanwhile, non-residents should expect to pay around $7,889.44 per semester.
-All remote students must pay an additional $25 per hour credit, which counts as “Distance Education” fees.
-In the fall semester of 2021, 24.7% of Green Bay students were enrolled exclusively in distance education.
+With an extensive list of online majors, the University of Wisconsin, Green Bay is a great option for budget-conscious students.
+Though tuition varies according to campus, Wisconsin residents will pay between $314 and $362 per credit hour.
+Meanwhile, non-residents should expect to pay between $672 and $720 per credit hour.
+All remote students must pay an additional $25 per credit hour, which counts as “Distance Education” fees.
+In the fall semester of 2023, 22.9% of Green Bay students enrolled exclusively in distance education.

 10) Western Governors University

-The average tuition for an undergraduate student at Western Governors University amounts to $8,010 yearly.
+As an exclusively online institution, Western Governors tries to remain affordable by charging a flat-rate, competency-based rate.
+Still, the average tuition for an undergraduate student at Western Governors University amounts to $8,300 yearly.
 The online degrees span more than 60 different bachelor’s and master’s programs in fields ranging from accounting to health.
-In 2022, 100% of undergraduates were enrolled exclusively in distance education.
+In the fall of 2023, 100% of undergraduates enrolled exclusively in distance education.

-In-state undergraduates pay $4,212 per semester at Texas A&M University-Commerce for a load of 12 credit hours.
+Also known as Texas A&M University-Commerce, East Texas A&M offers a variety of fully online and hybrid programs and certificates.
+In-state undergraduates pay $4,212 per semester for a 12-credit load.
 Non-Texas residents should expect to pay $9,108 per semester.
 Both types of students will need to pay an additional fee of $50 per credit hour for online courses.
-In the fall of 2021, 29% of Texas A&M Commerce students were enrolled exclusively in distance education.
+In the fall of 2023, 33% of East Texas A&M students enrolled exclusively in distance education.

 12) The University of Texas at the Permian Basin